Tasktower/Tasktower.Manager/README.md

 To go into the docker directory, run `cd docker`.

-To build all of your custom docker images, you first need all of your projects installed and set up (refer to .you need to run:
+To build all of your custom docker images, you first need all of your projects installed and set up.

+Refer to *repo-manager.sh* in the previous section for more details.

+You need to run:
 ```
 sh ./build.sh
 ```